 Rain… rain.. go away, come again another day!
-I hate to complain being in San Diego and all, but boy am I missing that 80* weather.
+I hate to complain being in San Diego and all, but boy am I missing that 80 degree weather.
 Summer where art thou?!

 Since the sun gods don’t seem to be answering my calls right now, I had to pull out a new weapon to help warm my spirits.
 Using the extra pumpkin leftover from those chewy Chocolate Chip Pumpkin Cookies, I whipped up a new twist on overnight oats for a cozy Saturday breakfast.
-Enter… Pumpkin Pie Oatmeal!

 I am never one to throw out food, so I set out on a mission to figure out new and creative ways to use my canned pumpkin.
 Ever since I saw Delish Knowledge’s PB & Jelly Overnight Oats I have been dreaming about making this recipe!
 But, since I have a few more weeks to go until I can introduce PB back into my diet, I knew I’d have to wait to try this baby out.

 Nutritionally, oatmeal is stellar, not only full of fiber but also a great source of whole grains and protein when made with milk.
 But, to me, it still just doesn’t hit the spot for a hearty breakfast when it flys solo, so I knew I would have to doctor this up.

 Now, for those looking for a quick breakfast idea, this is not your go to recipe.
 It does require a full 12 hours of overnight soaking plus an additional 15 minutes on the stove top; but trust me, it’s so worth it!
 The secret to boost up the volume lies within the overnight soak followed by the stovetop cooking and adding an extra cup of liquid.
 The way the oats just soak up every ounce makes them fully hydrated (aka more satiating) and totally satisfying!

 Plus, when you pair a protein and fat (like a dollop of Greek yogurt and slivered almonds) you are getting a nice balanced meal to help keep you fuller longer… now that’s always a win!

-- 1/2 cup whole grain oats
+- 1 1/3 cups whole grain oats

-- 1/2 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1/4 cup pumpkin puree
+- 1/2 cup pure pumpkin puree

-- 1/2 tsp pumpkin pie spice
+- 3/4 teaspoon pumpkin pie spice